What to Do in Sardinia Beyond the Coast: A Field Report from the Island’s Hidden Interior

 Sardinian Wine and the Cannonau Story

-For travelers interested in Sardinian wine with real provenance, this region offers something that the well-marketed cellars of the north cannot replicate: obscurity, still intact.
+For travelers interested in Sardinian wine with real provenance, this region offers something the well-marketed cellars of the north cannot replicate: obscurity, still intact.

 Sardinia Towns: Ghost Villages and Living Art

 Nearby, the village of Ulassai offers one of the most unusual cultural encounters available in southern Sardinia: an entire community transformed into an open-air museum by the artist Maria Lai, one of the defining figures of 20th-century Sardinian culture.
-Her work — woven, stitched, painted — is embedded into the architecture itself.
+Her work, woven, stitched, painted, is embedded into the architecture itself.
 Art and place as the same thing.

-📋 What Advisors Should Know
+What Advisors Should Know

 🌿